-• a person who, in the opinion of the building certifier, is competent to practise in the aspect of the design, building or inspection of the building work because the individual has the appropriate experience, qualifications or skills, and, if a law requires an individual to hold a licence or registration to be able to give the help, an appropriately licensed or registered individual.
+a person who in the opinion of the building certifier is competent to practise in the aspect of the design, building or inspection of the building work because of skill and experience in the aspect, and is registered or licensed under a law applying in the state to practise in the stage, or aspect of the stage of building work.

-See also Part 5 of the Building Regulation 2006.
+See also section 5 of the Standard Building Regulation 1993.